Janak-Nirmal/truetype_to_svg/README.md

     ./a.out ./FreeSerif.ttf 0x13A3 > /tmp/x.svg

-Then in Firefox type 'file:///tmp/x.svg' into your address bar.
+To view the resulting svg file, it is easiest to use firefox: type 'file:///tmp/x.svg' into your address bar.
 It is recommended to get the Firefox addon that can auto-reload files when they change on disk.

+You can also use svg viewers like Inkscape.

+### Using in your own C++ project

+truetype_to_svg is a 'header library' so you dont need to compile any libraries just include the header and use it.
+For example:

+    #include <truetype_to_svg.hpp>

+    int main()
+    {
+        tt2svg::glyph g( "FreeSans.ttf", 67 );
+        std::cout << g.svgheader() << g.outline() << g.svgfooter();
+    }

 ### Finding cool Unicode points